ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/README.md

-# Meta-Grants README
+# Meta-Grants README 📊🔬

-This document outlines the comprehensive process for generating and analyzing grant proposals using synthetic prompts and meta-analysis techniques.
-The methodology described herein is designed to facilitate a systematic approach to grant writing and evaluation.
+This document outlines the comprehensive process for generating, analyzing, and reviewing grant proposals using various scripts and meta-analysis techniques.
+The methodology described herein is designed to facilitate a systematic approach to grant writing, evaluation, and analysis.

+## Terminology 📚

 | Term | Description |
 |------|-------------|